 Once the transaction is finalised, you will receive a TAPU (title deeds) in your name.
 All these details will be kept on file at the Land Registry Office.

-Your solicitor will assist you in obtaining a tax number for paying property taxes when purchasing your property and for taxes due such as Council charges.
+Your agent will assist you in obtaining a tax number for paying property taxes when purchasing your property and for taxes due such as Council charges.
 This is obtained from the local tax office and you will be required to take your passport together with a photocopy of the picture page of your passport.

-Your solicitor will also help you open a bank account as this is the best way to transfer funds both in and out of the country and is also necessary for arranging direct debits for utility services, insurances etc.
+Your agent will also help you open a bank account as this is the best way to transfer funds both in and out of the country and is also necessary for arranging direct debits for utility services, insurances etc.

 The purchase procedures can vary depending on the property and development but the procedure is generally quite simple and straightforward.